doctest/doctest/scripts/random_dev_notes.md

 note in all custom mains with a comment that the defaults/overrides are just an example and users shouldn't just copy/paste them!

-Rust #[test]
-also Nim

-dont rule out boost.test as not mainstream - its right there with catch and google test

 Nothing is better than documentation with examples.
 Nothing is worse than examples that don't actually work, because the code has changed since the documentation has been (was) written.